preprio/next-quick-start/README.md

 Look at the [Next Quick start guide](https://docs.prepr.io/connecting-front-end-apps/next-quick-start-guide) to learn more, or check out the [Stackblitz demo](https://stackblitz.com/edit/next-quick-start) for zero installation.

->This branch is based on the new next app directory, want to view this project with the pages directory?
-Switch to the [next-pages](https://github.com/preprio/next-complete-starter/tree/next-pages) branch.

 ## Setup

 Make sure to install the dependencies: